melsman/mlkit/doc/arm64-runtime.md

 make install_runtime LIBDIR=/tmp/mlkit-runtime-stage
 ```

-The experimental ARM backend selects the ARM archive directory and a
+The ARM backend selects the ARM archive directory and a separate
-separate `MLB/ARM64_<variant>` cache namespace.
-Use `Makefile.arm64` for
+`MLB/ARM64_<variant>` cache namespace.
+With `DARWIN_NATIVE=1`, the ordinary
-host-built ARM-emitting compilers, native compiler/tool builds, staged native
+compiler/tool targets delegate to `Makefile.arm64` and publish native tools
-installation, and bootstrap checks; see [arm64-compiler.md](arm64-compiler.md).
+at the standard `bin/*` paths.
+Basis builds, tests, bootstrap, and installation
-The ordinary compiler/tool targets retain their X64 configuration.
+use the configured backend; see [arm64-compiler.md](arm64-compiler.md).

 `make -C src/Runtime clean` removes the configured target's intermediate
 build tree.
 It intentionally preserves installed/copied archives and the other